Jacob Mamabolo

 Phalama Jacob Mamabolo (born 10 March 1969) is a South African politician of the African National Congress.
 He was elected to the Gauteng Provincial Legislature in the 2014 election, and was appointed Member of the Executive Council (MEC) for Human Settlement and COGTA.
 He served in this position until his appointment as the MEC for Infrastructure Development in February 2016.
 Mamabolo became the MEC for Roads and Transport in 2019.
 In October 2022, Mamabolo was promoted to MEC for Finance.
+Following the 2024 provincial election, he was appointed MEC for Infrastructure Development and Cooperative Governance and Traditional Affairs.

 He is the current provincial secretary of the South African Communist Party.

 Early life and education

 Mamabolo was born on 10 March 1969.
 He has a senior diploma in teaching, a degree in law, and a master's degree in public administration.
 He is currently studying towards a Ph.D. in Public Administration at the University of South Africa.

 Career

 Civil servant

 Mamabolo worked as a civil servant for a decade.
 He was first employed as an Office Manager in the office of the then deputy minister of Correctional Services.
 He then worked at the Department of Home Affairs as a parliamentary liaison officer and was eventually promoted to Chief of Staff.
 Mamabolo was soon given the position of project manager of the Home Affairs Turn-Around Strategy.

 Mamabolo was the head of the Home Affairs 2010 Soccer World Cup Project.
 He became the chief director responsible for ports of entry after that.
 Later on, he was employed as head of change management at the Department of Public Works.